How to Connect Your iPhone or iPad to Your TV

 iPhone to TV – streaming and screencasting

 The following three options will allow you to connect your iPhone to a TV or HDTV and view all kinds of great content on the big screen.
-All of these options will work, but some of them are more comfortable while being a little more on the expensive side.
+All of these options will work to screencast from iPhone to TV, but some of them are more comfortable while being a little more on the expensive side.